kyleaupton/bucket-browser/README.md

 ## License

-This project is licensed under the GNU GPL v3.0
+This project is licensed under GNU GPL v3.0